Clarivate Plc (CLVT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Clarivate Plc (CLVT) by analysts is $12.37, which is $1.93 above the current market price.
-The public float for CLVT is 555.44M, and at present, short sellers hold a 5.73% of that float.
-On February 28, 2023, the average trading volume of CLVT was 6.60M shares.
+The average price recommended by analysts for Clarivate Plc (CLVT) is $13.23, which is $0.6 above the current market price.
+The public float for CLVT is 555.44M and currently, short sellers hold a 5.99% of that float.
+On March 03, 2023, CLVT’s average trading volume was 6.67M shares.

 CLVT’s Market Performance

-CLVT stock saw a decrease of -5.32% in the past week, with a monthly decline of -6.02% and a quarterly a decrease of 3.05%.
-The volatility ratio for the week is 2.93%, and the volatility levels for the last 30 days are 2.70% for Clarivate Plc (CLVT).
-The simple moving average for the last 20 days is -6.84% for CLVT stock, with a simple moving average of -11.75% for the last 200 days.
+CLVT stock saw an increase of 12.01% in the past week, with a monthly gain of 3.15% and a quarterly increase of 25.08%.
+The volatility ratio for the week is 4.44%, and the volatility levels for the last 30 days are 3.14% for Clarivate Plc (CLVT).
+The simple moving average for the last 20 days is 6.10% for CLVT stock, with a simple moving average of 0.24% for the last 200 days.

 Analysts’ Opinion of CLVT